2006 Nicaraguan general election: Sandinistas

-The Sandinista Assembly -FSLN's highest decision-making body- was held on 26 February in Managua.
+The Sandinista Assembly – FSLN's highest decision-making body – was held on 26 February in Managua.
 Lewites had announced that he planned a march to the site of the event with his followers in support of his running against Daniel Ortega for the candidacy.
 Some 200 meters from the gates of the “Olofito” convention center where the Sandinista Assembly was meeting, they were stopped by a larger pro-Ortega demonstration.
-For several minutes both bands literally went at each other with fists, stones, and even clubs.
+For several minutes both groups went at each other with fists, stones, and even clubs.
 The police had to intervene, placing themselves between the rival bands.
 In the Assembly, the official leadership responded by expelling Herty Lewites and his campaign chief Víctor Hugo Tinoco from the party.

 A few days later, on 6 March, an extraordinary FSLN congress was held in Matagalpa.
 The outcome of this congress was the annulment of primary elections and the proclamation of Daniel Ortega as the presidential candidate, successfully blocking Lewites' presidential aspirations.
 The Sandinista grass roots would no longer be consulted on their choice for presidential candidate through primary elections.
-As Ortega himself pointed out; "The truth is that primary elections cause a lot of problems due to the enormous erosion and friction they cause among Sandinistas."
+As Ortega himself pointed out: "The truth is that primary elections cause a lot of problems due to the enormous erosion and friction they cause among Sandinistas."

 Pro-Ortega legislators are running for reelection together with cadres from the party structures and a few political figures from what is left of the FSLN's Convergence alliance, such as Social Christian Agustín Jarquín, Conservative Miriam Argüello and Liberal Julia Mena, all former opponents of Ortega.

 Lewites went on to form the Movement for the Rescue of the Sandinismo, who joined the MRS Alliance to support Lewites as the presidential candidate for the Nicaraguan general election, 2006.
 The MRS Alliance chose their legislative candidates based on surveys and bilateral contacts with their partners in the MRS Alliance.